dvkjain/sea_project/README.md

 - Supported activation functions: ReLU, tanh, logistic (sigmoid), and identity.

 NOTE 1: if chosen to encode (for classification problems), label encoding will be used for the target variable.
 If chosen to encode in a regression task, a warning will be shown, but the program will ignore it and keep going.
 NOTE 2: target scaling not available for classification tasks.
-If target scaling is given in these scenarios, s warning will be shown, but it will be ignored by the program, just like with the encoding situation.
+If target scaling is given in these scenarios, a warning will be shown, but it will be ignored by the program, just like with the encoding situation.
 NOTE 3: if chosen to save, a file will be saved as a dictionary containing the model, its type, training data, scalers, and encoder, if used.

 ### Examples